This post may contain affiliate links. Read the full disclosure here

 Double check the fabric width

-When you buy 2 metres of fabric, like I did, it will generally come in one long piece, but double check that if you are purchasing online.
+When you buy 2 metres of fabric as I did, it will generally come in one long piece, but double-check that if you are purchasing online.

 Step 2: Start Stapling!